You’d probably be wondering, what’s the difference between a curriculum vitae and a resume?

 By the way of definition, CV is abbreviated from the Latin word Curriculum Vitae, which is translated to mean “the course of your life”.

 It is equally considered a comprehensive description of every major task you have carried out that had a huge impact on your life.

 People update their CVs every time they feel they’ve accomplished something new academically or professionally.

-What is résumé?
+What is Resume?

 It is often created chiefly for the purpose of applying for a specific job.

-A résumé is usually accompanied by an attached cover letter which expresses the individual’s intention for seeking to fill the position.
+A resume is usually accompanied by an attached cover letter which expresses the individual’s intention for seeking to fill the position.

 Having established what each document means, let’s see their differences.